-Total governmental activity revenue was \$9,793,427.
-Total business-type activity revenue was \$4,222,211.
-Total governmental activity expenses were \$7,747,494.
-Total business-type activity expenses were \$5,002,570.
+Total governmental activity revenue was \$11,154,742.
+Total business-type activity revenue was \$4,244,006.
+Total governmental activity expenses were \$10,118,258.
+Total business-type activity expenses were \$4,456,102.

 Through the comparative years presented above, net position increased in governmental-type and decreased in the business-type categories.
-The governmental-type category increase was mainly the result of increase real transfer tax revenue, planned cutbacks in expenses because of COVID-19 and the American Rescue Plan monies.
-The business-type decrease was the result of a sanitary sewer line repair and maintenance and the construction of two stormwater ponds.
+The governmental-type category increase was mainly the result of increased realty transfer tax revenue, an unexpected increase in earned income taxes, planned cutbacks in expenses because of COVID-19 and the receipt and recognition of the American Rescue Plan monies.
+This would have been larger but unanticipated road construction costs and other capital project overages reduced the amount.
+The business-type decrease was the result of a sanitary sewer line repair and maintenance and the construction of one stormwater pond.